If you’re a digital creator, you might be wondering how to start a membership site business.

 Here are a few “all-in-one” platforms you should check out:

-- Mighty Networks: If you’re looking for a place to sell memberships and build a thriving community, then Mighty Networks is for you.
-Mighty Networks unlocks a new era for independent communities creating and mastering something interesting or important together.
+- Mighty Networks: If you’re looking for a place to sell memberships and build a thriving community, then Mighty is for you.
+Mighty Networks unlocks a new era for independent communities and lets you bring together community, courses, content, and commerce.
 When you create a Mighty Network, you gain access to a powerful website builder, robust community-building features, online course tools, native livestreaming, and of course, paid memberships.
 Best of all, these are available across the web, iOS, and Android.

 - Kajabi: A great option if you’re mainly concerned with marketing and selling to people.
 But its marketing tools don’t make up for their lackluster community features.
 We believe it’s important to choose a platform with a robust set of community features for you to utilize.